StefanoN98/SQL-Projects/Scripts/Silver Layer/Load_&_Cleansing_crm_order_payments.md

 SELECT
        MIN(payment_value) AS min_payment,
        MAX(payment_value) AS max_payment
-FROM BRONZE.crm_order_payments;
+FROM silver.crm_order_payments;
--- Ensure all payments have a valid payment value
+-- Ensure all payments have a valid payment value--> no negative payments
 ```
 ---
 ✅ Data cleaned!